flock-community/aigentic/site/README.md

-# Project Name
+# Aigentic Documentation

-This is the documentation source of wirespec, on [wirespec.io](https://wirespec.io) (COMING SOON)
+This is the documentation source of Aigentic, on [aigentic.io](https://aigentic.io)

 The website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ## Maintaining / updating the documentation

-As the `docs` are part of the wirespec monorepo, they will automatically be build when building the whole project ([see root readme](../../../README.md)).
+As the `docs` are part of the Aigentic monorepo, they will automatically be built when building the whole project ([see root readme](../../../README.md)).

 To run docusaurus locally:

-1. Navigate to the docs folder
+1. Navigate to the site folder
     ```bash
-   cd src/site/docs
+   cd site
     ```

 2. Install dependencies:
    ```bash
    npm install
    ```

 3. Run docusaurus
     ```bash
    npm start